Catsuko/roman-numerals-kata/README.md

 ## Getting Started

-Fork from the branch `getting-started` for an empty project with test cases.
+Fork from the `Project Template` release, it contains a basic project setup with test cases to try against your implementation.

 ## Instructions